Important: Coronavirus (COVID-19) update

 - treatment for most infectious diseases, including sexually transmitted infections (STIs)

-- treatment required for a physical or mental condition caused by torture, female genital mutilation (FGM), domestic violence or sexual violence – this does not apply if you have come to England for the purpose of seeking that treatment
+- treatment required for a physical or mental condition caused by torture, female genital mutilation (FGM), domestic violence and abuse or sexual violence – this does not apply if you have come to England for the purpose of seeking that treatment